octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 # Smart contract refactoring
 Just as any other project, smart contracts will need refactoring during their development.
-In this part, we will refactor the way the winner is chosen.
+In this part, we will see how to refactor the way the winner is chosen.

 Everyone, by reading the code, knows that the winning ticket is `407 mod Set.size(store.players)`.
 By tampering with the number of bought tickets, it is easy for everyone to get the winning ticket.